Dodorex-code/godot-inventarsystem/README.md

 5. Later, you can check what should happen there (e.g., if an item with itemID 4 was used, then...)
 6. To create items, you need to drag the pickup scene into your level.
 You can find it at: res://addons/einfachesinventarsystem/pickup.tscn
 7. You give your item a texture, the quantity of this item that will be added by picking up this pickup, and the itemID, which should clearly identify an item.
+8. With "I" you can open and close the inventory in the game (if it is empty, you will of course see nothing)

 🇬🇧 Additional functionality:

 The inventory scene has several functions for interacting with the inventory programmatically.
 | Function | Effect |
 | :---: | --- |